How to Heat a Garage: 11 Tips for Keeping Your Workshop Warm in Winter

 Investing in insulation and heaters will help you keep your garage comfortable in the winter, but you should also seal any gaps that let cold drafts blow through.
 To get started, take a walk around your garage, focusing on these three most likely sources of drafts.

 - The garage door frame: Garage doors don’t fit tightly in their frames—small gaps run all the way around the door.
-Fortunately, you can quickly address these spots with an integrated weather-strip seal like M-D Building Products’ Vinyl Garage Door Top and Sides Seal (available on Amazon).
+Fortunately, you can quickly address these spots with an integrated weather-strip seal like M-D Building Products’ Vinyl Garage Door Top and Sides Seal.
 The self-adhesive strips will help close the gaps so cold drafts can’t enter.

-- The bottom of the door: If your garage door is more than a couple of years old, it’s also a good idea to replace the seal, or gasket, along the bottom of the door.
-This seal is designed to block drafts, but with time it can become brittle and cracked, and start to let the cold air in.
-Gaskets are available in various sizes to fit different size doors, so measure the width of your door before you choose a replacement, such as DGSL’s Bottom Rubber Weather Stripping Kit (available on Amazon).
+- The bottom of the door: If your garage door is more than a couple of years old, it’s also a good idea to replace the seal, or garage door threshold, where the door meets the floor.
+This seal is designed to block drafts but can become brittle and cracked overtime, and start to let the cold air in.
+Gaskets are available in various sizes to fit different size doors.
+Measure the width of your door carefully before you choose a replacement such as DGSL’s Bottom Rubber Weather Stripping Kit.

 - Windows: To seal drafty windows, apply shrink-type film to the inside of the windows.
-To install the Duck 5-Window Shrink Film Insulator Kit (available on Amazon) or similar films, tape the shrink wrap to the window frame and then use a hair dryer to heat the film until it fits snugly to the frame, sealing out drafts.
+To install the Duck Indoor Window Shrink Film Insulating Kit (or other top picks from our researched guide to the best window insulating kits), tape the shrink wrap to the window frame and then use a hair dryer to heat the film until it fits snugly to the frame, sealing out drafts.

 5. Consider investing in radiant heat for your floors.

 If you spend a lot of time in your garage and are thinking of renovating it, a radiant floor heating system may be right for you.
 Keep in mind, though, that this isn’t a DIY project.
 You’ll need to hire a plumber who specializes in installing radiant floor heating systems.
-Expect to pay $5 to $9 per square foot for installation, plus the cost of the boiler.
-But the resulting system is ideal for heating a garage workshop: It warms the space without blowing wood chips and dust around as forced-air heating would, keeping your workspace clear of particles that might interfere with detail work.
+The cost to install radiant floor heating is usually about $5 to $9 per square foot for installation, plus the cost of the boiler.
+The resulting system is ideal for heating a garage workshop: It warms the space without blowing wood chips and dust around as forced-air heating would, keeping your workspace clear of particles that might interfere with detail work.

 Many houses are connected to natural gas lines, but garages often aren’t, and that leaves homeowners with fewer options for heating their garages.

 Electric heating is almost always a possibility, but in many regions electricity is pricey.
-As well, an electric garage heater pulls a lot of juice, which can cause circuits to overload and breakers to trip, particularly if you’re running a few tools at the same time.
+Electric garage heaters also pull a lot of juice, which can cause circuits to overload and breakers to trip, particularly if you’re running a few tools at the same time.
 Also, relying on electric heat may require additional electrical circuits.
 For all of these reasons, using a propane heater for the garage may be a reasonably priced alternative.
+(For our recommended manufacturers and models, read our researched guide to the best propane heaters.)

 7. Warm up with a wood-burning stove.